tshelburne/leonidas-sinatra/README.md

 # Leonidas

-leonidas.js handles generalized web application concurrency through basic command operations.
-It handles synchronizing application state by sending serialized lists of local commands and retrieving commands processed on external commands to and from a server with AJAX.
+leonidas.js handles generalized web application multi-client concurrency through basic command operations.

-Leonidas.rb is an integration built to support Leonidas commands on the server-side, in both memory and persistent states.
+Leonidas.rb is an integration built to support Leonidas commands on the server-side.
 There are also two default Sinatra endpoints provided at Leonidas::Routes::SyncApp for an immediate integration with leonidas.js.

+## Key Features

+* AJAX synchronization
+* Long-running app support in memory on the server side
+* Persistence layer wrappers to support resuming an application that has been closed in memory
+* Default behavior to losslessly resume application following browser failure or crash (unimplemented)
+* Default behavior to losslessly resume application following server failure or crash (unimplemented)

 ## Terminology